-(u) Accommodation Tax Point
+(u) Altered time of supply (Accommodation Tax Point)

-Accommodation tax point is a specific time of supply approved by the Director General to allow a taxable person on application to alter the general time of supply rules.
+An altered time of supply is a specific time of supply approved by the Director General to allow a taxable person on application to alter the general time of supply rules.
 Any approval on the specific time of supply is only applicable to the applicant.
 This facilitation is granted where complying with the general rules would cause severe hardship or difficulty to the taxable person.